emscripten-core/emscripten/site/source/docs/porting/connecting_cpp_and_javascript/Interacting-with-code.rst

 .. _interacting-with-code-emnapi:

-Binding C/C++ and JavaScript - Emnapi
+Binding C/C++ and JavaScript - Node-API
 ===============================================================

-`Emnapi`_ is an unofficial `Node-API`_ implementation which can be used in Emscripten.
-If you would like to port existing Node-API addon to WebAssembly, you can give it a try.
-See
-`Emnapi documentation`_ for more details.
+`Emnapi`_ is an unofficial `Node-API`_ implementation which can be used on Emscripten.
+If you would like to port existing Node-API addon to WebAssembly or compile the same binding code to both Node.js native addon and WebAssembly, you can give it a try.
+See `Emnapi documentation`_ for more details.

 .. _library.js: https://github.com/emscripten-core/emscripten/blob/main/src/library.js
 .. _test_js_libraries: https://github.com/emscripten-core/emscripten/blob/1.29.12/tests/test_core.py#L5043